Updated on November 25, 2022

 Fear, lust, anger, and the list could go on, what do all these emotions have in common?
 That’s right, the physical manifestation was the same, each and every time, yet the brain interpreted this manifestation in a totally different way.

-I learned a while ago from an interesting seminar that this is how we function.
+I learned a while ago that this is how we function.
 This is what makes us different from other species, this is what defines us as humans: the ability of recognizing emotions in a series of physical changes in our body.

 What if the “interpreter” stops working properly?
 Would we still be able to cope with our society or would we collapse and get buried in some mental institution or in a maximum security prison?
 Could we use this to our advantage, to create a life we love?